 “We are very excited about this discovery,” Huberman said.
 “One of the major challenges to the detection and treatment of glaucoma is that you have to lose a lot of cells or eye pressure has to go way up before you know you have the disease.
 These results tell us we should design visual field tests that specifically probe the function of certain retinal cells.
 In collaboration with the other researcher members of the Glaucoma Research Foundation Catalyst for a Cure, we are doing just that and we are confident these results will positively impact human patients in the near-future.”
 This research was funded, in part, by the Glaucoma Research Foundation Catalyst for a Cure and the E. Matilda Ziegler Foundation for the Blind.

-Andrew Huberman, PhD is a principal investigator in the Catalyst for a Cure research consortium, a unique approach to collaborative research developed by Glaucoma Research Foundation to accelerate the pace of discovery toward a cure for glaucoma.
+At the time this article was published, Andrew Huberman, PhD was a principal investigator in the Catalyst for a Cure Biomarkers research consortium, a unique approach to collaborative research developed by Glaucoma Research Foundation to accelerate the pace of discovery toward a cure for glaucoma.